copernicus-mogley/zkav.club/README.md

 Curriculum design and production by Ryan Taylor, Aura Brito, Robmar Enoe, and Roosevelt Gordones, with additional support from autotunafish, decentralistdan, and zkSquirrel.

-Zk Av Club Foundry is made possible with [contributions from our fans](#support-zk-av-club) and funds from [Zcash Community Grants](https://zcashcommunitygrants.org/).
+Zk Av Club Foundry is made possible by [contributions from our fans](#support-zk-av-club) and [Zcash Community Grants](https://zcashcommunitygrants.org/).

 ### Zk Av Club's Voices